YottaDB/YDBDoc/ProgrammersGuide/isv.rst

 $ZROUTINES syntax contains a file-specification indicating shared library file path.
 YottaDB does not require any designated extension for the shared library component of $ZROUTINES.
 Any file specification that does not name a directory is treated as a shared library.
 However, it is recommended that the extension commonly used on a given platform for shared library files be given to any YottaDB shared libraries.
 See "Linking YottaDB Shared Images".
 A shared library component cannot specify source directories.
 YottaDB reports an error at an attempt to associate any source directory with a shared library in $ZROUTINES.

-You may search for all shared libraries that match a `glob <https://man7.org/linux/man-pages/man7/glob.7.html>`_ pattern.
-Files other than shared libraries are ignored.
-Unlike giving the exact filepath, when matching a file with a glob pattern, the pattern must end in .so.
-You can only match shared object files that end in .so.
-A glob pattern can match 0 files and this is not considered a warning or error.
-If a glob pattern matches a literal file or directory, it will not be treated as a glob pattern and will match that file or directory.
+You can specify shared libraries using a `glob <https://man7.org/linux/man-pages/man7/glob.7.html>`_ pattern.
+When matching a file with a glob pattern, the pattern must end in ``.so``.
+A glob pattern can match zero files and this is not considered a warning or error.
+In the event a glob pattern happens to match a literal file or directory name, it will not be treated as a glob pattern and will match that file or directory.

-The following traits of $ZROUTINES help support shared libraries:
+$ZROUTINES works as follows shared libraries:

-* The $ZROUTINES search continues to find objects in the first place, processing from left to right, that holds a copy; it ignores any copies in subsequent locations.
-However, now for auto-ZLINK, shared libraries are accepted as object repositories with the same ability to supply objects as directories.
+* The $ZROUTINES searches to find object code for a routine, processing from left to right, till it finds the code it seeks; it ignores any copies in subsequent locations.
+For auto-ZLINK, shared libraries are object repositories with the same ability to supply objects as directories.
 * Explicit ZLINK, never searches Shared Libraries.
 This is because explicit ZLINK is used to link a newly created routine or to re-link a modified routine and there is no mechanism to load new objects into an active shared library.
-* ZPRINT and $TEXT() of the routines in a shared library, read source file path from the header of the loaded routine.
-If the image does not contain the routine, an auto-ZLINK is initiated.
-If the source file path recorded in the routine header when the module was compiled cannot be located, ZPRINT and $TEXT() initiate a search from the beginning of $ZROUTINES, skipping over the shared library file specifications.
-If the located source does not match the code in image (checked via checksum), ZPRINT generates an object-source mismatch status and $TEXT() returns a null string.
+* ZPRINT and $TEXT() of the routines in a shared library, work much as they do for routines in object files in directories:
+  * If the routine is not already linked, they initiate an Auto-ZLINK to find the object code of the routine.
+  * If the header of the routine includes the source code, they use it.
+  * If the header of the routine does not include the source code, they look for the location of the source file recorded in the header.
+If the file exists, amd its checksum matches that recorded in the header, they use it.
+  * Otherwise, ZPRINT raises a `FILENOTFND <../MessageRecovery/errors.html#filenotfnd>`_ error and $TEXT() returns an emptystring.
-* ZEDIT, when searching $ZROUTINES, skips shared libraries like explicit ZLINK for the same reasons. $ZSOURCE ISV is implicitly set to the appropriate source file.
+* ZEDIT, when searching $ZROUTINES, skips shared libraries for the same reasons that an explicit ZLINK does.
+The :ref:`$ZSOURCE <zsource-isv>` ISV is implicitly set to the appropriate source file.

-For example, if libshare.so is built with foo.o compiled from ./shrsrc/foo.m, the following commands specify that YottaDB should search the library ./libshare.so for symbol foo when do ^foo is encountered.
+For example, if ``libshare.so`` is built with ``foo.o`` compiled from ``./shrsrc/foo.m``, the following commands specify that YottaDB should search the library ``./libshare.so`` for symbol ``foo`` when ``do ^foo`` is encountered.

 .. code-block:: bash